rubensworks/article-ldtraversal-security-short/content/related-work.md

-[Silic et al.](cite:cites securitymodernwebbrowserarchitecture) analyzed the architectures of modern Web browsers, determined the main vulnerabilities, and discuss how these issues are coped with.
+[Silic et al.](cite:cites securitymodernwebbrowserarchitecture) analyzed the architectures of modern Web browsers, determined the main vulnerabilities, and discuss how these issues are handled.
 They list the following main threats for Web browsers:

 1. **System compromise**: Malicious arbitrary code execution with full privileges on behalf of the user.
 For example, exploits in the browser or third-party plugins caused by bugs.
 These types of attacks are mitigated through automatic updates once exploits become known.
 2. **Data theft**: Ability to steal local network or system data.
-For example, a Web page includes a subresource to URLs using the file scheme (`file://`). which are usually blocked.
+For example, a Web page includes a subresource to URLs using the file scheme (`file://`), which are usually blocked.
 3. **Cross domain compromise**: Code from a Fully Qualified Domain Name (FQDN) executes code (or reads data) from another FQDN.
 For example, a malicious domain could extract authentication cookies from your bank's website you are logged into.
 This is usually blocked through the same-origin policy, but can be explicitly allowed through [Cross-Origin Resource Sharing (CORS)](https://fetch.spec.whatwg.org/#http-cors-protocol){:.mandatory}.
 4. **Session hijacking**: Session tokens are compromised through theft or session token prediction.
 For example, [cross-domain request forgery (CSRF)](cite:cites csrf) is a type of attack that involves an attacker forcing a user logged in on another Web site to perform an action without their consent.
-Web browsers do not protect against these, but are typically handled by Web frameworks via the [Synchronizer Token Pattern](cite:cites synchronizertokenpattern).
+Web browsers do not protect against these attacks, but they are typically handled by Web frameworks via the [Synchronizer Token Pattern](cite:cites synchronizertokenpattern).
 5. **User interface compromise**: Manipulating the user interface to trick the user into performing an action without their knowledge.
 For example, placing an invisible button in front of another button.
 This category also includes CPU and memory hogging to block the user from taking any further actions.
-Web browser have limited protections for these types of attacks that involve placing limitations on user interface manipulations.
+Web browsers have limited protections for these types of attacks that involve placing limitations on user interface manipulations.